mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 One of the advantages of Mithril is that it is fairly boilerplate-free.
 The reason why is to preserve the tiny size of Mithril so you only use what you need.
 You won't be locked into a long list of dependencies which makes everything lighter.
 If you want to use a boilerplate, there are several of them listed in the [developer resources](https://github.com/MithrilJS/Mithril.js/wiki/Developer-Tools#starter-kits) on the Github page.
 We will keep this tutorial simple as well as with the spirit of Mithril and keep frameworks minimal.
 You will need a `src/index.js` file and an `index.html`.

 As developers, we value a good production app and minify things where we can so we will do the same here.
-The webpack bundle can be minified so we can make this follow best practices.
+The Webpack bundle can be minified so we can make this follow best practices.
 Add `"build": "webpack src/index.js bin/app.js -p"` to the packages file in the scripts.

 For styling, we will use [Bootstrap](http://getbootstrap.com/).
 For this tutorial, I am going to use a CDN.
 If you want a local installation, run `npm install bootstrap -g` to make Bootstrap global on your system and then import it in the `index.js` file.